TEN-framework/portal/content/docs/ten_framework/graph/graph.md

     }
   ],
   "exposed_messages": [
-    // Represents message interfaces exposed by the graph to the outside, mainly for development tools to provide smart prompts
+    // Represents message interfaces exposed by the graph to the outside, mainly for development tools to provide intelligent hints
     {
-      // Command B of ext_d is exposed to the outside "extension": "ext_d",
+      // ext_d's B command exposed to the outside "extension": "ext_d",
       "type": "cmd_in",
       "name": "B"